The British Soap Awards: History

-In 2016, it was announced that the award for outstanding achievement off-screen would be known as the Tony Warren Award following the death of Tony Warren, the creator of Coronation Street.
+In 2016, it was announced that the award for outstanding achievements made off-screen would be known as the Tony Warren Award following the death of Tony Warren, the creator of Coronation Street.
 On 1 May 2018, ITV announced that for the 20th anniversary of the show, it would be broadcast live for the first time on 2 June 2018.
 In March 2020, it was announced that the 2020 ceremony had been cancelled due to the COVID-19 pandemic.
-ITV instead aired a 60-minute special in its place titled The British Soap Awards Celebrates 21 Years, narrated by presenter Phillip Schofield.
-In April 2021, it was announced that the 2021 ceremony had also been cancelled once again due to the pandemic.
+ITV instead aired a 60-minute special in its place titled The British Soap Awards Celebrates 21 Years, narrated by Schofield.
+In April 2021, it was announced that the 2021 ceremony had also been cancelled, once again due to the pandemic.

 In April 2022, it was confirmed that the British Soap Awards would be held in June 2022.
 They also announced the introduction of two new viewer-voted categories, Best Family and Best Leading Performer.
 With the introduction of the gender-neutral Best Leading Performer category, it was confirmed that the awards for Best Actress and Best Actor had been axed.
 Then in 2023, they reintroduced Villain of the Year as a viewer-voted category, as well as making the Best Young Performer award viewer-voted for the first time.

 On 1 November 2023, the 2024 British Soap Awards were cancelled for an undisclosed reason by ITV.
 However, it was confirmed that they would return in 2025.
+The 2025 ceremony went ahead as planned, but a year later, it was confirmed that the 2026 ceremony had also been cancelled in what was described as a "rest" for the production.
+However, months later, it was announced that ITV had cancelled the British Soap Awards altogether as part of budget cuts for the network.